jankazil/isd-lite-data/README.md

   Load the ISDLite station observations into an xarray Dataset and produce:
   - `data/conus_stations.2020-2025.nc`:
      netCDF file with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
+- `scripts/CONUS_Observations_Load_netCDF.py`
+  Load the ISDLite CONUS station observations into an xarray Dataset and station metadata into a Pandas Dataframe from the netCDF file `data/conus_stations.2020-2023.nc`

 ## Notes